saurabheights/MultiTrackPro/README.rst

-A multi-camera multi-object tracking library with its own labelling tool to annotate datasets.
+A multi-camera multi-object tracking software with its own labelling tool to annotate datasets.

 * Free software: GNU General Public License v3